 Bay Area Rapid Transit, known as BART, is the major commuter rail line in the greater Bay Area.
 It serves both San Francisco Airport (SFO) directly as well as Oakland Airport (OAK) via a recent AirBART extension.

-BART passes through Union Square and the Financial District in San Francisco.
-It also makes a number of stops in the East Bay in Oakland, Berkeley, and surrounding cities.
-An extension to San Jose and other stops in the South Bay is being built, set to open some time in 2020.
-It’s important to note BART does not serve Marin County at all.
+BART passes through Union Square and the Financial District in downtown San Francisco where the lines are entirely underground.
+It also makes a number of stops in the East Bay in Oakland, Berkeley, and surrounding suburbs, where the lines are usually above ground.

 How to Purchase BART Tickets